yxuco/enft/README.md

 Develop an NFT contract by using [hardhat](https://hardhat.org) and [ethers.js](https://docs.ethers.io/v5).
 For fullstack dApp development, you can checkout the UI project [enftapp](https://github.com/yxuco/enftapp) that implements a [React](https://reactjs.org/) UI to interact with this sample NFT contract.

+The contract is deployed on `Rinkeby` test net, and can be viewed on [etherscan](https://rinkeby.etherscan.io/address/0xc98e641bbbfab95bd118da10c4d26cdc3f1bd387#code).
+Tokens are also listed in marketplace, e.g., [opensea](https://testnets.opensea.io/collection/enft).

 ## Install node using nvm

 Following instruction in <https://github.com/nvm-sh/nvm> to install `nvm`.